 Looking out the tram window, I panicked.
 Oh no!
 That was my stop!

 Quickly, I pulled the cord, high above my head, but it was too late.
 It sailed onwards – the tram would wait for no man, or even a little girl.
-My heart was in my mouth as we travelled slowly up the busy road in the after-school crush.
+My heart was in my mouth as we travelled slowly up Burke Road in the after-school crush.

-My mother had shown me what to do when we caught the tram to my new school that morning.
-But she hadn’t given me any idea about what to do if something went wrong.
-It had been an exciting start to my first day.
-Imagine riding a tram to school!
-But the trip home seemed to be turning into a disaster.
+My mother had shown me what to do when we caught the tram to my new school that morning, but she hadn’t given me any idea about what to do if something went wrong.
+It had been an exciting start to my first day, that first tram ride to school.
+But the trip home was turning into a disaster.

-Bursting into tears, I galloped inside, to find my parents were patiently unpacking boxes.
-Dad must’ve had a few days off work to help with our big move.
+Bursting into tears as I galloped inside, where both my parents were still patiently unpacking boxes.

 “I got lost!”
 I blurted out.